AtomMaterialUI/material-theme-docs/docs/configuration/icons-settings.md

 {% include figure.html content="/screens/atomMaterialSettings.png" caption="Atom Material Settings" %}

-The UI is a bit different than the Material Theme UI, but provides the same functionality nonetheless.
-This operation has been done to decouple the Material Theme plugin from the _UI Icons_ feature, therefore allowing to use different *Icon Themes* from other authors alongside the Material Theme UI, and in the same time gives the ability to use the icons independently of the UI themes.
+The UI is a bit different from the Material Theme UI, but provides the same functionality nonetheless.
+This operation has been performed to decouple the Material Theme plugin from the _UI Icons_ feature, therefore allowing to use different *Icon Themes* from other authors alongside the Material Theme UI, and in the same time gives the ability to use the icons independently of the UI themes.

-Note: This plugin has been recently ported to Google Chrome!
-Go take a look: [Atom File Icons Web](https://chrome.google.com/webstore/detail/atom-file-icons-web/pljfkbaipkidhmaljaaakibigbcmmpnc)
+Note: This plugin has been recently ported to Google Chrome and Firefox!
+Go take a look: [Atom File Icons Web for Chrome](https://chrome.google.com/webstore/detail/atom-file-icons-web/pljfkbaipkidhmaljaaakibigbcmmpnc) and [Atom File Icons Web for Firefox](https://addons.mozilla.org/en-US/firefox/addon/atom-file-icons-web/)
 {:class='card-panel'}

 ----
-### Material UI Icons
+### UI Icons

 This setting toggles the replacement of the icons provided by the plugin.
 Specifically this disables:
 - Menu Icons